Jigme Dorji Wangchuck: Political and social reforms

 In the context of Bhutan, there were small groups who were bonded labourers.
 They would work on the farms of the aristocratic and prominent families.
 In return, they would receive food, lodging and clothes.
 As soon as he became the King, labourers who worked on the royal lands were made into tenants and sharecroppers instead of indentured labourers.
 Later, similar indentured labourers were set free in other areas of the country, especially in some parts of Eastern Bhutan, where they were concentrated.

-In 1953, Wangchuck, realising that hitherto the decision of the King and that of the high officials were binding on the country, wanted them to be shared.
-As a result, Wangchuck opened the National Assembly of Bhutan in 1953 in Punakha Dzong.
-For the first time, elders from different gewogs were invited to voice their concerns, ideas and solutions for the future of this country.
+In 1953, Wangchuck opened the National Assembly of Bhutan in 1953 in Punakha Dzong.
+For the first time, elders from different gewogs (administrative units) were invited to voice their concerns, ideas and solutions for the future of this country.
 At the same time, it was a forum for Wangchuck to share his larger vision for Bhutan in the years to come.

 After the National Assembly was established in 1953, the king drafted and devised a series of progressive laws for the Kingdom.
 The King brought out a holistic set of laws covering fundamental aspects of Bhutanese life such as land, livestock, marriage, inheritance, property and so forth.
 The Thrimzhung Chenmo (Supreme Law) was passed by the National Assembly in 1959.
 The laws are very organic, coherently interrelated within themselves and to the evolving reality and manifested his vision of law-based society.

 Along with the promulgation of Thrimzhung Chenmo, a mechanism to implement and enforce laws was needed.
 Wangchuck decided to open the judiciary, first with the appointment of Thrimpons (judges) in districts, and then finally to the High Court, which was set up in 1968.
 These administrative and social reforms were prior to any economic modernisation programmes.

 In 1955, he intensified the conversion of commodity taxes to cash taxes by assessing land for cash taxation.
 Cash taxes were nominal, but moving from commodity taxes to cash taxes was a radical step at that time.

 Apart from promulgation of better laws and tax reforms, the Royal Bhutan Army was formally established in 1963.
 Furthermore, the entitlements of all officials were converted from commodities to cash and new designations were given.
 Wangchuck established new Ministries in 1968.